Nookee411/raycast-password-generator/README.md

 # Simple Password Generator

-Simple password generator on your fingertips
+Simple password generator at your fingertips